michelleful/NaNoGenMo/README.md

 [hierarchical Twitter cluster](http://www.ark.cs.cmu.edu/TweetNLP/cluster_viewer.html),
 that is, with another word that is used in a similar context on Twitter as computed by the CMU TweetNLP project.

+In the second link, both dialogue and prose are subject to the same treatment.

 ### How to run: